-Return to work coordinator functions
+Return to work coordinators

-Coordinators play a key role in supporting people with a work injury to remain at or return to work.
+Return to work coordinators play a key role in supporting people with a work injury to remain at or return to work.

 In collaboration with the person injured, employer, and case manager, coordinators are responsible for developing and implementing return to work solutions such as: